Spiral to GEO Using an Optimal Finite Maneuver

 2. Set the Maneuver type to Finite.

-3. Click the ... button to set the Finite Propagator and Force Model for Optimization to Earth Point Mass.
+3. Click the ellipsis () next to the Finite Propagator and Force Model for Optimization field.

 When you create a maneuver, you need to define the direction in which to apply thrust.
-In this situation, you don't want to incorrectly choose an axes that takes you back to Earth.
+In this situation, you don't want to incorrectly choose axes that take you back to Earth.
 Your goal is to reach a higher orbit.
-The axes you will use are the In-Track, Cross-Track, Radial axes with:
+The axes you will use are the In-Track, Cross-Track, Radial (ICR) axes with:

 This is also known as an ICR frame.
 Using this frame, you can align and constrain the position and velocity vectors along the trajectory of the satellite.

-1. Click the ... button next to the Thrust Axes option.
+1. Click the ellipsis () next to the Thrust Axes field.

-2. Ensure that the Filter By option is set to Templates.
+2. Ensure that the Filter By option is set to Templates when the Select Reference dialog box opens.

 You have the option to define the direction of the thrust axis in either Cartesian or spherical components.
 Either way, you will be able to compute your final solution.
 Some people, however, find spherical components easier to understand.